 Aachen is a border city just six kilometers away from the Three Countries’ Corner, which is a place up in the woods where the borders of Germany, the Netherlands and Belgium all come together.
 As in most border towns, the people tend to be monolingual and not very interested in the languages and cultures of their neighbors just up the road.
 (It would be great if somebody from Aachen could write me a comment contradicting this statement, in case it’s not true.)

 While I don’t know much about Charlemagne or his empire, I am quite familiar with the opera Fierrabras, by Franz Schubert (1797-1828), which features Charlemagne as one of the main characters.
-This is an opera which is seldom performed — up to now there have been only four productions of it altogether, two of which I have seen, namely the ones in Frankfurt am Main and Zürich.
-(More about them some other time.)
+This is an opera which is seldom performed — up to now there have been only four productions of it altogether, two of which I have seen, namely the ones in Frankfurt and Zürich.

 The opera I saw in Aachen was not about Charlemagne but about a very different ruler, a dictator named Lucius Cornelius Sulla who reigned in Rome around 82 or 81 BC.
 In the opera he goes by his Italian name of Lucio Silla.